link to Home page of playwright@hershellnorwood.com

 Hershell Norwood, a Eugene playwright, has written a new work about singer, actor and civil rights activist Paul Robeson.
 The play will be presented as a staged reading at Tsunami Books on Saturday.
 The author hopes to take it to the New York stage.
 (Brian Davies/The Register-Guard)

-By Randi Bjornstad
+by Randi Bjornstad

 The Register-Guard